How many sessions will I need?

 Why should I choose these types of therapy over other therapies?

 There are a lot of “talking therapies” available, with some offering longer-term therapy (traditionally, psychoanalysis lasts over one year).
-The types of therapy I offer are recommend by NICE (The National Institute for Clinical Excellence) as the treatments of choice for depression and anxiety related difficulties.
+The types of therapy we offer are recommend by NICE (The National Institute for Clinical Excellence) as the treatments of choice for depression and anxiety related difficulties.
 Clinical trials have demonstrated their effectiveness, compared to other talking therapies.
 They have also recently received a lot of coverage in the media recently because they are shown to be effective in treating a number of emotional and behavioural problems.

 Are there problems that the types of therapies you offer cannot help?